Want to fix big tech? Change what classes are required for a computer science degree

 When this narrow thinking translates into products and services, and then the world at large, the unintended consequences can be dire.
 In recent years, we’ve encountered algorithms that radicalized youth, platforms that amplify misinformation, facial recognition software that perpetuates racial bias, and systems that exacerbate inequality in the courts and in hiring practices.

 We often scramble for shortsighted solutions to these problems: product fixes with minimal effect, or acrimonious congressional hearings with little impact.
 But if we want more ethical technology, we need systemic change.
 We need to start at square one–in the classroom.
 Why?
 Because while the harmful technical vs. nontechnical classification flourishes in the tech industry, that’s not where it begins.
 For decades, a platitude about social science and humanities has taken place on college and university campuses.
 It goes something like: You’re studying History / Sociology / English?
 You must really love the subject.
 I hope you can find a job.
-(Even a sitting president joked about this.)
+(Even a sitting president joked about this–and critics have been warning about the effects of this Two Cultures false dichotomy since at least the 1950s.)

 More recently, another platitude has emerged, this one about computer science majors: that they’re precocious, that their opinions matter most, that they’re destined for six-figure starting salaries.